-The proposed legislative amendments provide that to be excluded from registration with the APVMA, an animal feed product must be one that is fed to, and voluntarily consumed by, an animal and meet specified requirements in relation to ingredients, manufacturing, labelling and claims.
+To be excluded from registration with the Australian Pesticides and Veterinary Medicines Authority (APVMA), an animal feed product must be one that is fed to, and voluntarily consumed by, an animal and meet specified requirements in relation to ingredients, manufacturing, labelling and claims.
 These products are referred to as excluded nutritional or digestive (END) products.

 To be excluded from the requirement to register your nutritional or digestive animal feed product, it must be one that is fed to, and voluntarily consumed by an animal and must meet certain requirements for ingredients, claims, labelling and manufacture.
-To be excluded, products must pass four separate tests –
+To be excluded, products must pass 4 separate tests:

-- labelling: the label must contain specified information about the product; and
+- Labelling: the label must contain specified information about the product.

 More details on these tests are outlined below.

 Examples of products that are likely to be END products

 The following products are likely to meet the exclusion criteria set out in the amendments, noting that these products must be fed to, and voluntarily consumed, by animals.

 Containing microbes on the GRAS Register for Oral Nutritional Compounds and satisfying all requirements for exclusion as outlined above.

 Containing enzymes on the Prescribed Standard 1.3.3 of Food Standards Code and satisfying all requirements for exclusion as outlined above.

 Not claiming to cure a disease or condition or treat and injury and satisfying all requirements for exclusion as outlined above.